davisonjoseph/ng-scroll-calendar/README.md

 # NgScrollCalendar

-NgScrollCalendar is a Angular Module that supports fullscreen and Lazyload on Pagescroll (Recommanded for Mobile screens)
+NgScrollCalendar is a Angular Module that supports fullscreen and Lazyload on Pagescroll (Recommended for Mobile screens)

 ## Installation